AlvaroOrtiz2001/Geospatial-HW1/README.md

 4. Balboni, C.A., 2019.
 In harm's way? infrastructure investments and the persistence of coastal cities.
 Link here (fig. 3: Vietnam's road infrastructure by road type - if available)

-5.Morten, M. & Oliveira, J., 2018.
+5. Morten, M. & Oliveira, J., 2018.
 The Effects of Roads on Trade and Migration: Evidence from a Planned Capital City (fig. 1: Brazil's capital and main road infrastructure)